odin-public/aps-node-runtime/README.md

 2016-01-11 10:41:28.311 [DEBUG][Router] Endpoint host identifier is already an IP address: '0.0.0.0'.
 No NS lookup needed!
 ```

-Log messages typically contain date, message level, component (sometimes prefix with an ID) and the message itself.
+Log messages typically contain date and time, message level, a prefix or several (sometimes with an ID) and the message itself.
 Most dynamic values will be enclosed in `'` if they are strings.

-Valid prefixes:
+Prefixes help you identify what sent that log message.
+Prefixes can contain IDs (like endpoint or instance IDs) as well.
+Those that do are shown here:

 ```
 E: endpoint